(Added at v1.0)

 - Hover the over the Attribute Table widget and click the show or hide button to show or hide this widget in your application.

 - Hover over the widget and click the Configure this widget button to open the configuration properties dialog box.

 - When the option, Synchronize with layer visibilities is checked, turning on and off layers in the Layer List widget will dynamically open or close the tabs in the Attribute table.

 - Under Show, turn off the layer you don't want to display in the table.

-- Under Configure Layer Fields, click the edit icon next to the selected layer and uncheck the fields you don't want to display in the table.
+- Under Configure layer fields, click the edit button next to the selected layer and uncheck the fields you don't want to display in the table.

-- Optionally, check the Allow to export to CSV check box if you allow users to export the attribute tables to CSV files.
+- Optionally check the Allow to export to CSV check box to allow users to export the attribute tables to CSV files.

-- Optionally, check the Initially expend the widget check box to open the Attribute Table when the app starts.
+- Optionally check the Initially expend the widget check box to open the Attribute Table widget when the app starts.

-- Optionally, check the Enable Filter by Map Extent by default check box if you want to use this tool.
+- Optionally check the Enable Filter by Map Extent by default check box to use this tool.

 - Click OK.